About Kaiser Permanente

 Facts and Figures

-By the numbers: As of December 31, 2014, Kaiser Permanente serves nearly 10 million members in eight states (California,
+By the numbers: Kaiser Permanente serves over 10 million members in eight states (California,

 Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, and Washington) and the District of Columbia, and has the following: